 Career outlook and potential earnings with an economics major

-According to the Bureau of Labor Statistics (2018), the job outlook for economists from 2018 to 2028 is 8 percent (as fast as average for all other occupations).
-Mean annual wage for economists is: $104,340.
+According to the Bureau of Labor Statistics, the job growth projections for economists from 2018 to 2028 is 8 percent (as fast as average for all other occupations).
+The mean annual wage for economists in 2019 was $116,630.

 Top-paying industries for economists include: